j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 ##### 3.4.2.2.
 Terraform deploy the resources

 The terraform below first enables Google APIs needed for the demo, and then updates organization policies.
-It needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy
+It needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy. <br>

+**Time taken to complete:** <5 minutes

 ```
 terraform apply \
   -var="project_id=${PROJECT_ID}" \
   --auto-approve
 ```

 #### 3.4.3.
 Provision data analytics services & dependencies